WEBINAR: Proving CTV Performance in an Outcomes-First World

 Impressions and video completion rates do little more than prove that your campaigns are up and running.
 Ideally, you’d get much further in the weeds by measuring conversions, click-through rates, and the like.

-Here are some of the metrics that you might want to track:
+Here are some metrics to track:

 3. Conversion Rate: Conversion rate measures the percentage of users who’ve completed a desired action.
 This could be filling out a contact form, making an online purchase, or foot traffic into brick-and-mortar locations.
 These actions should be customized to each brand and are tied directly to attribution capabilities.